-To assess the reported speeding issue, traffic data was collected from 24 February to 16 March 2021 at two locations along Railway Parade between Lord Street and Second Avenue.
+To assess the reported speeding issue, traffic data was collected for 19 days between 26 February and 16 March 2021 at two locations along Railway Parade between Lord Street and Second Avenue.
 Railway Parade is a 50Km/hr local distributor road.